 Dr Siouxsie Wiles is on a mission to make non-scientists care about science – and spread the love for glow-in-the-dark creatures.
-A finalist for Kiwibank New Zealander of the Year, Siouxsie is a microbiologist, a science communicator and an ardent fan of any creature that glows in the dark.
+Siouxsie is a microbiologist, a science communicator and was a finalist for Kiwibank New Zealander of the Year 2018.

 For Dr Siouxsie Wiles, having pink hair is a symbol of her enthusiasm for showing that anyone can do science.

 “I’ve been told my hair has come close to costing me a job several times because it makes people think I’m not serious about science,” says Siouxsie.

 “But I’ve kept it pink because I want to show that people’s ideas about what scientists look like are wrong.”

 Siouxsie is a microbiologist, science communicator, blogger, podcaster, artist and curator, and frequently discusses science on radio and TV.
 Her many awards include the 2013 Prime Minister’s Science Media Communication Prize.

 Siouxsie was named one of three finalists in the Kiwibank New Zealander of the Year Awards, which were announced on February 22.
 She says she was humbled by the nomination, and saw it as a sign of the value that the judging panel places on science.

 In her day job, Siouxsie is head of the Bioluminescent Superbugs Lab at the University of Auckland.
 She and her team make bacteria glow in the dark, so it’s easier to find out whether new drugs kill them or not.

 Last year, she wrote a book – in six weeks, on her summer holiday – about the growing threat of antibiotic-resistant superbugs to New Zealand.

 In Antibiotic Resistance: The End of Modern Medicine?, Siouxsie suggests that: